reynard-testing/reynard/lib/README.md

 ## Manual experimentation

 In some cases, it might be usefull to perform manual experimentation.
-For example when encountering a counter-example, this could be stored as a seperate test case.
+For example when dealing with a counter-example, this could be stored as a seperate test case.
 The `@FiTest` decorate handles registering and unregistering a faultload for a test case.
 Without it, this must be done manually.

 For example: